 While the lobby of Police Services is closed, the blue phone outside of the door is operational and can be used to access Police Services.
 The City encourages everyone to call 949-770-6011 for non-emergency police assistance and 911 for emergency assistance.

-The City Council meeting scheduled for April 7, 2020, will be canceled or conducted by teleconference.
-Electronic comments are encouraged.
-Commission meetings and Youth Board will either be suspended or conducted by teleconference at least through April, or until further notice.
+Planning Commission meetings will be conducted by teleconference until further notice.
 Written comments may also be submitted by email to email@example.com.

 Animal Care Services

-The San Clemente-Dana Point Animal Shelter will be limiting their in-person services, beginning today.
-The shelter’s office will be closed to the public, but sheltering services will be available.
+The San Clemente-Dana Point Animal Shelter will be limiting their in-person services, beginning March 16, 2020.
+Sheltering services continue to be available.
+The shelter's office is closed to walk-ins; however, they are open to the public by appointment by calling (949) 492-1617.

 - Animal Control Officers will continue to accommodate the most emergent health and public safety issues in the community.